watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    ![This is a screenshot of the cloud shell opened in a browser window.
 Bash was selected.](media/b4-image36.png)

-3. Before completing the steps to create the SSH key, you should make sure to set your default subscription correctly.
+3. You should make sure to set your default subscription correctly.
 To view your current subscription type:

    ```bash
    az account show